Commerce Scholars Program

 “The Commerce Scholars Program is more than just an opportunity to conduct research; it’s all about embracing my passion, building a lifetime relationship, and challenging my own beliefs.
 It’s where I could focus on a niche subject matter that I truly care about, where I met talented and amazing individuals along the way with whom I could freely share my thoughts, and where I was motivated to constantly question my own ideas and improve upon them.”

 Jessica graduated from Sauder with a specialization in Marketing.
 Since transferring from UBC’s Psychology department, Jessica has always been interested in how individuals make decisions.
-Her passion for Psychology has pushed her to pursue a career in studying consumer behaviour.
-Jessica is currently a Marketing Specialist at TELUS Health.
-Before that she worked as a Research Associate at Lux Insights, a marketing research company.
+Her passion for Psychology has pushed her to pursue different career paths in behavioural sciences.
+Jessica is currently a tenant support worker in the downtown eastside and is in the process of applying to Occupational Therapy school in Canada.
 She is excited to apply what she has learned from Sauder and her previous CSP mentor, Joey Hoegg.
+Previously, she worked at TELUS Health as a marketing specialist focused on channel strategy and e-commerce.
 In her free time, Jessica enjoys playing hockey, skiing and hanging out with her dog.

 "The CSP truly enriched my experience at UBC by encouraging me to be inquisitive about my everyday observations of the world around me.
 The research seminars and conversations with my mentor and cohort provided invaluable opportunities to share my ideas and develop different approaches to solving complex problems."

 Ph.D.
 Student, International Business, Ivey Business School at Western University